Last Updated: July 30, 2021

 - Physical Distancing when Eating - remember to stay at least 6 feet away from others if you are not vaccinated and are actively eating or drinking.

 - Hand-washing - wash your hands often, with soap and water and for at least 20 seconds each time.

 - Stay Home if You Are Sick - this is especially important to control the spread of COVID-19 and other infections.
 You should also remain at home if someone in your household has been infected with COVID-19, or if you have recently returned from international travel (see Travel Updates below).

-Spring 2021 courses will be administered virtually, with the exception of a handful of courses.
+Summer 2021 courses will be administered virtually, with the exception of a handful of courses.
 Please check your campus website and emails for the most up-to-date information.

 Crafton Hills College